EasiestSoft/submit-software-to-easiestsoft.com/README.md

 Host binaries on EasiestSoft.com
 --------

-Currently we do not host binaries, but we can do it if one of the following conditions is met:
+Currently, we do not host binaries, but we can do it if one of the following conditions is met:

-- Portable freeware with binary file size less than 5MB, and set the EasiestSoft solution URL as the software homepage
+- Portable freeware with a binary file size less than 5MB, and set the EasiestSoft solution URL as the software homepage
-- A really special and small size freeware, the author does not have a personal website, or the author may abandon the homepage in the near future
+- A special and small size freeware, the author does not have a personal website or the author may abandon the homepage soon
 - Other special cases

 Caveats